Numax SFL618 Pneumatic Flooring Stapler/Nailer Review

 Comfort And Maneuverability

 If you want to install 3/4-inch hardwood planks on a 300-square-meter wooden subfloor with 2-inch L-cleats, you need about 8 hours of work as a professional contractor.
-If you need to cover a bigger floor area or you’re a DIYer, you’re going to need more time to finish.
-So, the nailer you’re going to use to do this job should be ergonomically comfortable.
+If you need to cover a bigger floor area or you’re a DIYer, you’ll need more time to finish.

 And if you touch the NuMax SFL618, you can feel the ergonomics of it.
 It comes with a rubber-lined handle for easy grip and is ergonomically designed to ensure ease of operation during long shifts.
-Its lightweight body construction, weighing 12 pounds only, gives you incredible balancing power, too.

 Real Value For The Money